 Child Crisis Center Uganda plans to improve and expand construction at the Magooli Academy for Children Namayingo educational building, so that all of the sixty underprivileged children supported by the nonprofit will have an easier time accessing education in a safe, reliable and nurturing environment.
 There are one hundred and thirty children who currently attend the school.
 By adding onto the academy, all children aged 5-18 in Magooli Village will have access to the high quality education they need.

 A series of events including a Civil War in the 1980's has left many men and women HIV/AIDS positive and as a result many children are living with grandparents or completely orphaned.
-High dependency on work in Agriculture, along with large family sizes and minimal wages have left these children's guardians unable to afford to send their children to school, and when they can, the children have no other option but to go to overcrowded government schools where the education quality is very poor and assistance is lacking.
+High dependency on work in Agriculture, along with large family sizes and minimal wages have left these children's guardians unable to afford to send their children to school, and when they can, the children have no other option but to go to overcrowded government schools where the education quality is very poor.

 If MACN can expand, advance and improve its infrastructure, the children of the village will be able to continually attend MACN with full support, properly supplied materials, and a clean and proper building that will stand the test of time.
-By having a governmental recognized nonprofit school in their own community, the children will have a real chance at advancing into a career and achieving financial stability within their lifetime without the hassle of a of a government provided education.
+By having a recognized nonprofit school in their own community, the children will have a real chance at advancing into a career and achieving financial stability within their lifetime without the hassle of a of a government provided education.